 Leaky Gut Syndrome

-Experiencing gastrointestinal problems such as abdominal bloating, excessive gas and cramps, as well as other symptoms such as allergies, eczema, acne, and even depression can all be related to the syndrome known as “Leaky Gut”.
+Many people have leaky gut syndrome and it leads to all kinds of other health problems.
+As a consequence, we see that most people suffering with gastrointestinal problems such as abdominal bloating, excessive gas and cramps, as well as other symptoms such as allergies, eczema, acne, and even depression probably have “leaky gut syndrome” involved.

-The theory is that leaky gut syndrome also called “increased intestinal permeability”, is the result of damage to the intestinal lining, making it less able to filter and digest nutrients.
-As a consequence, some bacteria and their toxins as well as incompletely digested proteins and fats, may “leak” out of the intestines into the bloodstream.
+The theory is that leaky gut syndrome is the result of damage to the intestinal lining, making it less able to filter and digest nutrients.
+As a result, some bacteria (and their toxins-yuck) as well as incompletely digested proteins and fats, may “leak” out of the intestines into the bloodstream.

 Symptoms of Leaky Gut can vary from person to person depending on the level of damage and the tissues being affected.
-Multiple food sensitivities, nutritional deficiencies, allergies, and skin rashes are all signs that your immune system is becoming overburdened by the foreign invaders entering the bloodstream.
+For example, multiple food sensitivities, nutritional deficiencies, allergies, and skin rashes are all signs that your foreign invaders entering the bloodstream are stressing out your immune system.

 There could be several contributing factors to this issue…

-Many of the grains consumed in the western diet contain gliadin which gives bread the ability to rise properly during baking.
+Many of the grains we consume in the western diet contain gliadin which gives bread the ability to rise properly during baking.
+What is gliadin?
 Gliadin is one of the main components of the gluten fraction of the wheat seed and is found in wheat, rye, and barley.
-Research published by the Center of Celiac Research of the University of Maryland found gliadin plays a role leading to increased intestinal permeability in both those with and without, celiac disease.(2) These grains are actually interfering with the absorption of minerals and digestive enzymes.
+Furthermore, research published by the Center of Celiac Research of the University of Maryland found gliadin plays a role leading to increased intestinal permeability in both those with and without celiac disease.(2) As you can see, these grains are actually interfering with the absorption of minerals and digestive enzymes.

 Research has shown that lectins have damaging effects on cells lining the intestinal cavity where digested food passes through and from which nutrients are absorbed.(3)

 Foods with high concentrations of lectins, such as beans, cereals, soy, nuts, and potatoes, may be harmful if consumed in excess, in uncooked or improperly cooked forms.
-Most lectins are destroyed by cooking or through digestion and rarely cause serious problems, but they can cause chronic digestive issues.
+By contrast, Cooking destroys most lectins.
+Cooked lectins undergoing digestion rarely cause serious problems, but they can cause chronic digestive issues.
 For example, eating raw nuts and seeds may allow lectins to be absorbed into the bloodstream more effectively than roasted or other prepared varieties.(5)

 Beyond a poor diet, our gut is also vulnerable to chronic stress.
-Stress-induced changes affect gastric secretions, gut motility and function, and blood flow.(6) The hormones responsible for the body’s response to stress (like cortisol) have an effect on the gut through modulation of inflammation, hypersensitivity, increased perception to pain, and regulation of gut motility.(6)
+For example, stress-induced changes affect gastric secretions, gut motility and function, and blood flow.(6) To make matters worse, the hormones responsible for the body’s response to stress (like cortisol) have an effect on the gut through modulation of inflammation, hypersensitivity, increased perception to pain, and regulation of gut motility.(6)

-- Eat a healthy diet: Avoid refined carbohydrates, sugary foods, packaged foods, junk foods, processed foods, sodas, white flour, and preservatives.
+- Eat a healthy diet.
+This means to avoid refined carbohydrates, sugary foods, packaged foods, junk foods, processed foods, sodas, white flour, and preservatives.

 - daily intake of fresh vegetables and fruits